Mobility Wet Room Case Study | Leeds | West Yorkshire

 Although not as aesthetically pleasing as Ms O’Neil & her Son’s design, as a result of replacing the glass shower screen with a curtain enclosure, the pro’s to a safer and more practical adaptation far outweighed the downfalls of a more stylish and less functional design.

-“Delighted with the finished product.
+finished product.
 Joe Griffin was exceptional.”